Sterilite Bin Litter Box: High Sides Stop Tracking & Splash

 - Carbon liner: A 0.5" layer of activated charcoal beneath litter extends odor containment by 2.3 hours (VOC breach at 71 min to 194 min).
 Do not use scented additives - they trigger aversion in 61% of cats (per Feline Behavioral Clinic data).

 - Ventilation ports: Two 1" holes drilled 2" below rim at 180° orientation reduce ammonia buildup by 44% (measured via electrochemical sensor).
 Never place ports near entry - cats avoid boxes with airflow hitting their flanks.
-To add active odor management, explore litter box odor control systems that pair well with high-sided setups.
+For whole-home airflow and location strategy, read our litter box placement science guide.

 Litter Containment Techniques That Actually Work